Centrally located in the Riverina, Narrandera Shire is ideal for a range of interesting touring routes.

 Old Wagga Road

 Starting at the Narrandera Showground, the Old Wagga Road is approximately 100 kilometres to Wagga Wagga.
-This scenic route east is a part gravel, mostly sealed road that hugs the Bundidgerry Creek (which doubles as an irrigation canal) and the Murrumbidgee River.
-Enjoy the beautiful vista from the XX lookout, a quick visit at Rocky Waterhole (you can join the Narrandera Bike and Hike for abit and see if you can spot a koala) and call into Berembed Weir (great for shore based fishing), explore Matong State Forest, and through the hamlet of Currawarna.
+This scenic route east is a mostly sealed road that hugs the Bundidgerry Creek (which doubles as an irrigation canal) and the Murrumbidgee River.
+Gravel sections between Five Mile Reserve and Deepwater Road.
+Enjoy the beautiful vista from the Lake Talbot Lookout, a quick visit at Rocky Waterhole (you can join the Narrandera Bike and Hike for abit and see if you can spot a koala) and call into Berembed Weir (great for shore based fishing), explore Matong State Forest, and through the hamlet of Currawarna.
 Travel time is approximately 1 hour and 45 minutes and has charm in any season.